JNavas2/Page-Mail/README.md

   - The onboarding page (shown after install or update), or
   - The Firefox add-on manager (`about:addons` → **Page Mail** → **Preferences**).
 - Set a **subject prefix** (e.g., “FYI: ”) to be added to every email subject.
-- Choose your preferred email provider: Gmail® or Outlook®.
+- Choose your preferred email provider: Gmail®, Outlook®, or Email link handler (mailto:).
 - Your settings are saved to Firefox’s cloud storage and sync across devices.

 ---